 1. simple present - happens regularly 2.
 Simple present - happens regularly 3.
 Present continuous - is happening at this moment 4.
-Simple past - happened at a specific time in the past that is over 5.
-Past continuous - was happening at a specific time in the past 6.
+Simple past - happened at a specific time in the past 6.
 Simple past - the action is completely done 7. simple present - happens regularly 8.
 Present perfect - began in the past and is still happening 9.
 Simple future - will happen in the future